tgirke/GEN242/content/en/assignments/Projects/project_data.md

 Note, any step in a workflow can only be run in isolation if its expected input exists (see `dependency`).

-### Adding steps to workflow
+### Adding steps to a workflow

-New steps can be added to the Rmd file of a workflow by inserting new R Markdown code chunks starting and ending with the usual `appendStep<-` syntax and then creating new
+New steps can be added to the Rmd file of a workflow by inserting new R Markdown code chunks starting and ending with the usual `appendStep<-` syntax and then creating a new
-`SYSargsList` instance, containing the new step with `importWF`.
-To add steps to a pre-populated `SYSargsList` object one can use the `after` argument of the `appendStep<-` function.
-The following example would add a new step after the position 3.
-This can be useful if a longer workflow has already been completed and one only wants to make some refinements.
+`SYSargsList` instance with `importWF` that contain the new step(s).
+To add steps to a pre-populated `SYSargsList` object, one can use the `after` argument of the `appendStep<-` function.
+The following example will add a new step after position 3 to the corresponding `sal` object.
+This can be useful if a longer workflow has already been completed and one only wants to make some refinements without re-running the entire workflow.

 ```r
 appendStep(sal, after=3) <- << my_step_code >>